JetBrains/marketplace-docs/topics/paid-plugins-general-info/sales-and-technical-support.md

-[//]: # (title: Who is providing a sales and technical support?)
+[//]: # (title: Who is providing sales and technical support?)

 ## Sales Support

-JetBrains or JetBrains' resellers provide sales support to end-users of the third-party plugins.
+JetBrains or JetBrains' resellers and distributors provide sales support to end-users of the third-party plugins.

 ## Technical Support